American applicants aired nationally? Send me your name & phone

 together dig a bit deeper on this issue and see

+where the truth is.
 Note that the Supreme Court

 permits using race as a factor in college admission.